Most garden waste and food scraps can go into a home compost bin.

 Did you know that nearly half of all households in Upper Hutt already compost some or all of their organic waste?

-Treating unwanted organic materials like kitchen scraps and garden prunings as ‘waste’ and sending them to landfill costs you money.
-People who compost at home save money and also get the benefits of having free garden fertiliser through their home composting system.
+Sending organic materials like kitchen scraps and garden ‘waste’ to landfill can cost you money.
+So, composting at home will save you money, plus you get the benefit of free garden fertiliser..

 We have pulled together some good information on composting at home, worm farms and bokashi to help you get started and save money.
 But first, it is important to consider what system is right for you?